AakashVasudevan/Py-SPMF/README.md

 ## Installation
 [`pip install spmf-wrapper`](https://pypi.org/project/spmf-wrapper/)

-Ensure Java Runtime Environment is also installed.
-Follow instructions [`here`](https://www.java.com/en/download/help/download_options.html).
+A Java Runtime Environment is required to run this wrapper.
+If an existing installation is not detected, JRE v21 is automatically installed using `install-jdk` python module at `$HOME/.jre/jdk-21.0.2+13-jre`.
+If you prefer to install Java Runtime manually, follow instructions [`here`](https://www.java.com/en/download/help/download_options.html).
 Test installation by running the following command on the terminal:

 ```
 > java -version